lanlanjr/guestbook/README.md

 ## Usage

 1. Register an account
-2. Create a new event for your wedding
+2. Create a new event
 3. Share the generated QR codes with your guests
 4. Guests can scan the QR codes to:
    - Leave messages in the guestbook